Linhy120/Power-system-dynamics-stability-and-control/README.md

 ### To propose a change

 You will need a Github account to do so.
+If you are not a collaborator of this repository, all the changes you make will be in a new branch.
+All you need to do is to edit the files --> propose a change --> create pull request.

-If you already have one, following are several steps to propose a change:
+I personally suggest you to become a collaborator, which allows you to be deeper involved in this project.
+Feel free to send me your username or email so that I can send you an invitation link.
+If you are a collaborator, following are several steps to propose a change:

 1. When you are viewing the documents, the pencil icon on the upper right corner allows you to make any edition.
 ![edit file](https://github.com/LHYi/Power-system-dynamics-stability-and-control/blob/main/figures/edit-file.png)